AC 202 Principles of Accounting II IN

 All final exams in all School of Business and Management courses will be comprehensive and will be closed book and closed notes.
 They will constitute 30% of the total course grade and will not be a take-home exam.
 They will be completed during the test week in the period designated by the registrar or by the Proctor in the case online courses.
 If calculators are allowed, they will not be multifunctional electronic devices that include features such as: phones, cameras, instant messaging, pagers, and so forth.
 Electronic Computers will not be allowed on final exams unless an exception is made by the Dean of the School of Business and Management.

 If you miss with an excused absence, turn in the homework the next class meeting for full credit.
-You may fax the homework to Park on the evening it is due.
+Or you may fax the homework to Park on the evening it is due.
 If it is an unexcused absence, turn in the homework for a decreased number of points.
-After an absence, homework is due the next meeting.......if it is not turned in the week following the excused absence than alternate homework will be required for decreased credit.
+After an absence, homework is due the next class meeting.......if it is not turned in the week following the excused absence than alternate homework will be required for decreasing credit.
 The later the alternate homework is turned in from the due date, the fewer points are available.
 All make up homework must be turned in week 7

 Classroom Rules of Conduct: